Electric Charging Infrastructure Projects

 Notification

-The Imperial County Air Pollution Control District (ICAPCD) is accepting proposals to reduce greenhouse gas emissions, and exposure to particulate matter (PM) and oxides of nitrogen (NOx) emissions, through the implementation of Urban Greening Projects within the Salton Sea Communities (Salton City, Vista del Mar, Salton Sea Beach, Desert Shores and Bombay Beach).
-Urban Greening grants may be awarded to a city, county, special district, non-profit, tribal government, or public agency or entity for projects to be implemented within the communities specified.
+The Imperial County Air Pollution Control District (ICAPCD) is accepting proposals to reduce greenhouse gas emissions and exposure to particulate matter (PM) and oxides of nitrogen (NOx) emissions, through the implementation of Urban Greening and Vegetative Barrier Projects within the Assembly Bill (AB) 617 Community Corridor of El Centro-Heber-Calexico and West of the Corridor to include Seeley.
+Proposals must be in accordance with the California Air Resources Board’s (CARB) Community Air Protection Incentives 2024 Guidelines, (CAP Guidelines) and the ICAPCD Project Plan for the Urban Greening Program.
+Urban Greening grants may be awarded to a city, county, special district, non-profit, tribal government, or public agency or entity for projects to be implemented within the Corridor and Seeley.
+Only trees and grass planting or green barrier projects will be considered with its respective irrigation system.

 Applicants must commit to the following criteria in order for projects to be considered for funding grants: